sandeshgharge/sandeshgharge/README.md

 # Welcome to my GitHub profile

 ## About me
-I have recently completed my master's in the field of Applied Computer Sciences with a major in Embedded Development.
-Curiosity and willingness to embrace new challenges have facilitated my growth in multiple domains and I am looking for an opportunity that continues to push me through such new challenges.
-Analysing logical problems and finding efficient solutions on HackerRank has been one of my hobbies for quite some time.
-Recently developed my interest in working with Embedded Development and am eager to explore the potential of an FPGA Board.
+I have recently completed my master's in Applied Computer Sciences with a major in Embedded Development.
+I am currently, looking for an opportunity that continues to push me through new challenges.

+My hobbies include analyzing logical problems and finding efficient solutions on HackerRank, as well as playing football, table tennis, cricket, volleyball and badminton.

 ### Software Development
 - My expertise is majorly in Java Full Stack Development (FrontEnd: Angular)